epapagia/ReILIF/README.md

 The complete PyTorch models used in this study are available for download.
 You can access them here: [Download PyTorch Models](https://drive.google.com/file/d/1t7TpTCrmWrFm_HnTDz0bpIDvgV3MLdga/view?usp=sharing).

+## Python Dependencies

+The `requirements.txt` file in this repository lists all the Python libraries for the setup we used.

 ## Repository Updates

 Stay tuned, as this repository is updated frequently.
 We will be providing Python scripts for an even easier way to load and use the pre-trained models, as well as to reproduce the experimental results.